propelorm/Propel/documentation/03-basic-crud.markdown

 The Propel Query API is very powerful.
 The next chapter will teach you to use it to add conditions on related objects.
 If you can't wait, jump to the [Query API reference](../reference/model-criteria).

+>**Tip**<br />The `find*` methods do not always query the database.
+The propel instance pool serves as a cache that helps to avoid needless queries.
+In some cases, forcing a query might be necessary, e.g. if the old password of a user entity class is needed in the save() function, after the values have been overwritten by binding it to a form.
+Propel::disableInstancePooling() helps to force queries.

 ### Using Custom SQL ###

 The `Query` class provides a relatively simple approach to constructing a query.
 Its database neutrality and logical simplicity make it a good choice for expressing many common queries.
 However, for a very complex query, it may prove more effective (and less painful) to simply use a custom SQL query to hydrate your Propel objects.